 This is a fun, attractive, and easy to use indoor sundial.
-This colorful window decoration and specially-designed stickers lets kids (and adults) keep track of the Sun’s changing position.
+This colorful window decoration and specially-designed stickers lets you keep track of the Sun’s changing position.

 A clever tool for doing science at home or in the classroom – it’s also a beautiful window decoration that pays tribute to Kepler’s Great Stellated Dodecahedron!

 Place it on your window and watch it glisten and glow.
 Then follow the shadow and mark its travel with the enclosed (removable) stickers.

 You will learn how the Earth moves and makes the Sun change position in the sky.